 The Alternative High School program recognizes that the traditional school setting may not always be the most suitable learning environment for every student.
-This program provides students with another opportunity to complete their high school diploma in a different learning environment, fulfill requirements to return to a regular high school, or build the skills required for other programs and/or employment.
+The program provides students the opportunity to complete a high school diploma in a different learning environment, fulfill requirements to return to a regular high school, or build the skills required for other programs and/or employment.

-To help our learners succeed, we focus on meeting their individual needs, providing support, and delivering quality instruction that addresses different learning styles.
-A strong emphasis is also placed on respect, teamwork, community, and self-awareness.
+To help learners succeed, there is a strong focus on meeting individual needs, providing support, and delivering quality instruction that addresses different learning styles.

 For nearly thirty years, the program has been helping students thrive, especially for those who have had difficulty in the regular high school system.
 Many students have earned their high school diplomas, secured employment and some have gone on to post-secondary education.
 The program began as a satellite classroom at Famous Players theatres in St. Vital Shopping Centre.
 The concept was so successful that it was awarded by the Conference Board of Canada.

 The Alternative High School program is located at 1175 Pembina Highway.
 The facility is technologically equipped with interactive whiteboards and a science lab.
 Every classroom has access to computers and wireless Internet.

 In contrast to traditional high school semesters that are several months long, the Alternative High School program offers courses over four short modules.
 This allows students to focus on fewer courses at a time, have the opportunity to achieve credits at various intervals throughout the year, and experience success more frequently.